jhpyle/docassemble/_docs/api.md

 Path: `/api/user/interviews`

 Method: [GET]

-Parameters:

- - `next_id` (optional): the ID that can be provided to retrieve the next page of results.
-See the [pagination] section for more information.

 Required privileges: None, except that an API key with limited [permissions] needs to have the `access_sessions` [permission]